sethadam30/ofdatproject/docs/docs/developers.md

      </tests>
     </tool>

-The general format of the xml has been derived from the [Galaxy-project tool configuration ](https://wiki.galaxyproject.org/Admin/Tools/ToolConfigSyntax).
+The general format of the XML has been derived from the [Galaxy-project tool configuration ](https://wiki.galaxyproject.org/Admin/Tools/ToolConfigSyntax).
 Adaptations have been made to work with Django.
-The *command* tags should only contain the program name; *command* atttribute *interpreter* is only required for interpreted scripts without a shebang.
+The *command* tags should only contain the program name; *command* attribute *interpreter* is only required for interpreted scripts without a shebang.
 The argument types can be:

 * int